Class ProcessSystem

 Checks if any equipment exceeds a HARD capacity limit.

 HARD limits represent absolute equipment limits that cannot be exceeded without trip or damage, such as maximum compressor speed or surge limits.
-Only equipment with capacity analysis enabled is checked.
+All equipment is checked.

 Returns: